perceptrons-vnit/perceptrons-Trend_Predication/README.md

 > This compares the date time list with the csv files to obtain the required images and downloads them.

-This completes the creation of basicdataset required for further steps.
+This completes the creation of basic dataset required for further steps.

 ### Semantic Segmentation

+Mask-RCNN is used to output segmented images or masks from the basic dataset created by us.

 ### Attribute Recognition

+- A decoder-encoder model is used, the decoder being InceptionV3 model and encoder an LSTM-based model.

+- The masks are fed to this model.
+The model grabs the images and classifies the pixels.

+-  K- Means Classification is used for colour detection.

+The final output of this prototype includes a list of the most trending colours and attributes for the user to choose from.

 ## Installation
 ## Results